-Rent has been negotiated with the council and is a competitive £59/ year for a full plot (1/16th acre) and £29.50 for a half plot (1/32nd acre).
+Rent has been negotiated with the council and is a competitive £62/ year for a full plot (1/16th acre) and £31 for a half plot (1/32nd acre).
 This is payable in October for the forthcoming year.
 Invoices will be sent out and will include details on how to pay online.
 If you take on an allotment partway through the year there is a pro-rata fee to pay.
 There are concessions available if you are in receipt of certain benefits or pension.
-For more details, please see the Allotment Charges details or contact us via the contact page.
+For more details, please contact us via the contact page.

-If you have too much of something ready to harvest at once, there are several ways to ensure that it doesn’t go to waste, offer to friends and family, swap with allotment neighbours, or donate to local charity.
+If you have too much of something which is ready to harvest, and needs to be harvested all at once, consider other ways to ensure that it doesn’t go to waste.
+Offer to friends, family, colleagues and neighbours; Swap with your allotment neighbours; or donate to local charity;

 There is a process and requirements for keeping livestock on your plot.
 Have a look at the policy on keeping livestock on the information section, and if you would like further information, have a chat with your site rep or other plot holders who already have livestock.

 Worcester Allotment forum has a dedicated volunteer livestock officer who is able to answer queries surrounding keeping livestock.
 If you have any queries for him, please use the Contact Us now form for this to passed on.
 Please include your contact details and site.

 In the current climate of COVID-19, it is advised that where possible a bonfire should not be lit.